AlexSabourinDev/Mist_Profile/README.md

 ### Usage:
 Using `Mist_Profiler.h` is simple,
-Before any use of the profiler call
+Before any use of the profiler add `MIST_PROFILE_DEFINE_GLOBALS` to the top of a cpp file and call

 ```C
 	Mist_ProfilerInit();
 ```